Cultural Services

 Contact us

-The Wathaurong Women’s Group, known as “Balert Bagoorrk - Strong Women”, meets every Wednesday at Forster Street between 12:30pm and 2pm.
+The Wathaurong Women’s Group, known as “Balert Bagoorrk - Strong Women”, meets every Wednesday (except the 3rd Wednesday of the month) at the Rosewall Community Centre in Corio between 11:30am and 1:30pm.

 The group is a supportive space for Aboriginal and Torres Strait Islander women to connect with other women and culture.